phBalance/apprun-router/README.md

 2. When the router calls an event, both the dynamic segements and the queries are provided.
 If the URL has none, this is undefined, otherwise they're a mapping.
 If the URL were `URL_EXAMPLE` then the `dynamicSegments` would have a value of `{a: "dynamic1", b: "dynamic2", c: "dynamic3"}` and the `queries` would have a value of `{field1: "value1", field2: "value2", field3: "value3"}`.

 3. If for some reason you no longer need a dynamic route, you will have to remove it using the `removeDynamicRoute` method.
 In the case of the example above it would be `removeDynamicRoute(URL_FOO)`.

+4. If the route is entirely static the dynamic parameter provided to the update method will be an empty mapping (`{}`).

 ##### Downside of the dynamic segments implementation